jimdigriz/oauth2-worker/README.md

-A [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) to handle [OAuth2 authentication flows](https://oauth.net/articles/authentication/) suitable for use with in [Single Page Application (SPA)](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps) by storing access and refresh tokens outside of the [main JavaScript Window Global scope](https://developer.mozilla.org/en-US/docs/Web/API/Window).
+A [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) to handle [OAuth2 authentication flows](https://oauth.net/articles/authentication/) suitable for use with in [Single Page Application (SPA)](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps) by storing tokens outside of the [main JavaScript Window Global scope](https://developer.mozilla.org/en-US/docs/Web/API/Window).

-By storing the tokens in the web worker it is made impossible for any third party JavaScript to access them.
-For the main application a [Promise based interface](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) is provided to make working with it similar to working with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+The Web Worker becomes a trusted key vault and enables your SPA to retain refresh tokens with zero risk of any third party JavaScript being able to access them.

+Interaction with the Web Worker is via a [Promise based interface](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that tries mimic the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API); requests will have a suitable HTTP `Authorization` header added to them.

+refresh token

 ## Related Links